icosahedron/git-vagrant-docker/README.md

 ## Why Use Vagrant Instead of Docker on the Host? ##

-I couldn't get Docker containers on macOS to mount any directory on the file system except the user's folder.[^docker-mount].
+I couldn't get Docker containers on macOS to mount any directory on the file system except the user's folder.<sup id="#docker-mount-ref">[3](#docker-mount)</sup>

-[^docker-mount]: It's weird, because it *seems* like it should be able to do so.
-There are preferences for which directories can be mounted, but I never could get them to work.

 Since `/etc/letsencrypt` can't be mounted in a Docker container, the certificates had to be copied either into the container or into a data volume that was mounted in the container, or into my home directory (which putting cert private keys in my home directory seems a bit sketchy).
 When certs expired, as they do every 90 days with [Let's Encrypt](https://certbot.eff.org/docs/using.html#getting-certificates-and-choosing-plugins), the process had to be repeated.
-Hardly difficult, but a chore to remember.[^cron]
+Hardly difficult, but a chore to remember.<sup id="cron-ref">[4](#cron)</sup>

-[^cron]: I could have used cron jobs to handle all of the filesystem syncs, but I wanted something more "integrated".

 Git repos mounted in my home directory aren't much of a security concern, but the Docker `osxfs` file system is a performance concern, so it was easier to put them in a Vagrant VM that was mounted to the host by NFS.